anudeep654/Data-Structures-Algorithms-in-Javascript/Pattern/README.md

 ##### Frequency Pattern

+Question: Given two arrays check whether the second array is the square of first array.Order has no priority

-//instead of nested loops using 2 for loops and making it to O(n^2),we are using frequency pattern.
+instead of nested loops using 2 for loops and making it to O(n^2),we are gonna use frequency pattern.

-//Same function done in native way with O(n^2)
+Same function done in native way with O(n^2)

 ```javascript
 function same(arr1, arr2) {
   if (arr1.length !== arr2.length) {